emmajanedrews/base-template/_drafts/its-a-great-time-to-buy-a-luxury-home.md

 {% include youtube.html %}

-If you’ve been considering a luxury home purchase, it’s a great time to make that move.
+<center>If you’ve been considering a luxury home purchase, it’s a great time to make that move.</center>

 This week’s question comes from Andrew and Marsha, who ask: **“Is this the right time to cash in equity and move up to a luxury home?”**